New Little League baseball fields open in Mira Mesa

-SAN DIEGO – City officials Thursday will open a new set of athletic fields in Mira Mesa just in time for the start of the neighborhood’s Little League opening day.
+SAN DIEGO — City officials Thursday opened a set of athletic fields in Mira Mesa just in time for the start of the neighborhood’s Little League opening day.

 The new fields at Mira Mesa Community Park, which include space for soccer, baseball, softball and other recreational activities, are part of a larger 11-acre improvement project that’s set to be fully built in 2022.